Mud and Sand: Plot

 He goes to the Cafe Espagnol to dance.
-There he meets Filet de Sole a temptress and Pavaloosky a dancer.
-He accidentally squirts her with a soda syphon then they dance a tango.
+There he meets Filet de Sole, a temptress, and Pavaloosky, a dancer.
+He accidentally squirts her with a soda syphon, then they dance a tango.
 Filet de Sole watches his odd dancing style with interest.
 Two rival matadors sabotage his dance by making him slip.
-When Filet de sole starts flirting he drops Pavaloosky in the fountain.
+When Filet de Sole starts flirting he drops Pavaloosky in the fountain.

 Later that night he goes to Filet de Sole's apartment.
 Just at the point of their embrace Caramel enters with his mother.
 Filet de Sole demeans him, calling him "her slave".
 She laughs at him.
 He tells Caramel he is innocent and only wanted to see her gowns.

-Preparing for a fight against a bull that has killed ten men Rhubarb gets dressed behind a screen and his assistants give him a large lollipop.
+Preparing for a fight against a bull that has killed ten men, Rhubarb gets dressed behind a screen and his assistants give him a large lollipop.
 He falls out of the window onto the bull as he gets ready.
-He styles his hair in various ways with vaseline as he makes his final preparations. lightning storm outside causes a Z-pattern in his parting.
+He styles his hair in various ways with vaseline as he makes his final preparations.
+A lightning storm outside causes a Z-pattern in his parting.
 He is cheered all the way to the arena.
 Paying more attention to girls than to where he is going, he falls through the wrong door and a bull escapes into the street, chased by a picador.

-In the bull ring the crowd adore him.
+In the bull ring, the crowd adores him.
 He wants to do it his own way.

-Filet de Sole is in the crowd yawning.
+Filet de Sole is in the crowd, yawning.
 The very docile bull ignores him.
-From the crowd de Sole says to the two rival matadors that she must kill him as he made her take a bath.
+From the crowd de Sole says to the two rival matadors that she must kill him, as he made her take a bath.
 She gives them a bottle of ether.
 They soak his cloak (lying at the side) in ether.
 He picks it up and starts waving it in front of the bull's nose.
 The bull falls asleep.
-He is drowsy too and staggers around.
+He is drowsy too, and staggers around.
 The crowds throw hats in celebration.
-De Sole throws a brick and kills him... a line of attendants walk up and pour sand from buckets until he is covered.
+De Sole throws a brick and kills him ... a line of attendants walk up and pour sand from buckets until he is covered.

 The moral of the story, shown after the last scene, is: "If you want to live long — and be happy — cut out the bull!"